 Are we seeing the first evidence for a “standard” roofing system?

 With no evidence of post holes inside the structure, it seems likely that a wooden framework was secured to the top of the building’s walls, and the slates attached to it.

-Every “slate” is being carefully removed in sequence, numbered, measured and recorded so that the experts can not only piece together how they were used but also the way that the roof collapsed.
+Every “roof tile” at the Ness is carefully removed in sequence, numbered, measured and recorded so that the experts can not only piece together how they were used but also how the roof collapsed.